raspberrypi/raspiraw/README.md

 Sets the vertical odd and even increment numbers.
 Argument is a 2 hex digits byte. "-vi xy" is convenience shortcut for "3815,xy" in --regs for ov5647 sensor.
 TODO: Needs to be extended to deal with the other sensors as well.

-	--fps,		-f	Set framerate regs
+	--fps,		-f	Set frame rate regs

-Sets the requested framerate.
+Sets the requested frame rate.
 Argument is a floating point number.
 This is convenience shortcut for computing hh/ll values and "380E,hhll" in --regs for ov5647 sensor.
 TODO: Needs to be extended to deal with the other sensors as well.

 #### Sensor mode setting options